vyos/vyos-documentation/docs/vpn/wireguard.rst

 Configuration
 =============

-Wireguard requires the generation of a keypair, a private key which will decrypt incoming traffic and a public key, which the peer(s) will use to encrypt traffic.
+WireGuard requires the generation of a keypair, a private key which will decrypt incoming traffic and a public key, which the peer(s) will use to encrypt traffic.

 Generate keypair
 ----------------

 Generate the keypair, which creates a public and private part and stores it within VyOS.
-It will be used per default on any configured wireguard interface, even if multiple interfaces are being configured.
+It will be used per default on any configured WireGuard interface, even if multiple interfaces are being configured.

 .. code-block:: none